 This disorder also causes red blood cells to break down (undergo hemolysis) prematurely.
 As blood squeezes past clots within blood vessels, red blood cells can break apart.
 A condition called hemolytic anemia occurs when red blood cells are destroyed faster than the body can replace them.
 This type of anemia leads to paleness, yellowing of the eyes and skin (jaundice), fatigue, shortness of breath, and a rapid heart rate.

 The precise incidence of thrombotic thrombocytopenic purpura is unknown.
-Researchers estimate that, depending on geographic location, the condition affects 1.7 to 11 per million people each year in the United States.
+Researchers estimate that, depending on geographic location, the condition affects 1.7 to 14.5 per million people each year in the United States.
 For unknown reasons, the disorder occurs more frequently in women than in men.
 The acquired form of thrombotic thrombocytopenic purpura is much more common than the familial form.

 Mutations in the ADAMTS13 gene cause the familial form of thrombotic thrombocytopenic purpura.
 The ADAMTS13 gene provides instructions for making an enzyme that is involved in the normal process of blood clotting.
 Mutations in this gene lead to a severe reduction in the activity of this enzyme.
 The acquired form of thrombotic thrombocytopenic purpura also results from a reduction in ADAMTS13 enzyme activity; however, people with the acquired form do not have mutations in the ADAMTS13 gene.
-Instead, their immune systems often produce specific proteins called autoantibodies that block the activity of the enzyme.
+Instead, their immune systems make specific proteins called autoantibodies that block the activity of the enzyme.

 A lack of ADAMTS13 enzyme activity disrupts the usual balance between bleeding and clotting.
 Normally, blood clots form at the site of an injury to seal off damaged blood vessels and prevent excess blood loss.
 In people with thrombotic thrombocytopenic purpura, clots form throughout the body as platelets bind together abnormally and stick to the walls of blood vessels.
 These clots can block small blood vessels, causing organ damage and the other features of thrombotic thrombocytopenic purpura.

-Researchers believe that other genetic or environmental factors may contribute to the signs and symptoms of thrombotic thrombocytopenic purpura.
+Researchers believe that other genetic or environmental factors may contribute to the onset of signs and symptoms of thrombotic thrombocytopenic purpura.
 In people with reduced ADAMTS13 enzyme activity, factors such as pregnancy, surgery, and infection may trigger abnormal blood clotting and its associated complications.